 From $105 adult · Ages 12+ · Under 16s accompanied by adult

-Ultimate Adventure Tour
+Ultimate Adventure Tour ★ Best Experience

 The premium experience — strictly limited to 10 guests per evening.
-A dedicated ranger guide takes you on a walk through restored penguin habitat to a secluded private beach away from the main parade area.
-You are provided with binoculars, night-vision equipment, wind-breaker jackets and fold-out beach seats with backs.
+A dedicated ranger guide takes you to a secluded private beach away from the main parade area.
+You are provided with binoculars, night-vision equipment, wind-breaker jackets and fold-out beach seats.
 On the walk back through the colony, penguins waddle past just centimetres from the path.
-Reasonable fitness is required, including the ability to walk up to 1.5 km each way on soft sand and uneven surfaces.
+Reasonable fitness is required (up to 1.5 km each way on soft sand and uneven surfaces).
 Widely considered the best way to experience the parade.
+Sells out regularly — book weeks in advance during peak season.

-From $125 adult · Ages 16+ only · Sells out regularly — book early
+From $125 adult · Ages 16+ only · Max 10 guests per evening

 Family Wildlife Tour